-8.11 This IIA Report will be available for consultation alongside the Winchester District Local Plan (Regulation 18) document between November and December 2022.
+- 8.11 This IIA Report will be available for consultation alongside the Winchester District Local Plan (Regulation 19) document in autumn 2024.
 Following this consultation, the responses will be reviewed and addressed as appropriate.
-The Council will take into account the IIA findings described in earlier chapters of this report, as well as other relevant factors (including the outcomes of the consultation) when making final decisions with regards to which of the site options and policy options to take forward as part of the Local Plan.
+The Council will take into account the IIA findings described in earlier chapters of this report, as well as other relevant factors (including the outcomes of the consultation) when making final decisions with regards to which of the site options and policy options to take forward as part of the Local Plan. - 8.12 Following this consultation, the Local Plan and accompanying IIA Report will be submitted to the Secretary of State for public examination.
+Any proposed modifications to the Local Plan arising out of this process may require IIA, which will be consulted upon, as necessary.